komarajupuneeth/day1_python/README.md

 *Practice Problems Implemented
   Even or Odd checker
   Largest of three numbers

-  Prime numbers from 1 to 50
+  Prime numbers from 1 to 5
   Vowel counter
   String reversal
   Fibonacci series

+**project:unit_converter
+A CLI-based tool to convert units  :##CLI-command line interface,the program runs inside the terminal ->km to miles
+->celsius to fahrenheit
+->rupees to dollars
+->hours to minutes